 Service Canada offers the Newborn Registration Service, which is an integrated birth registration and SIN application process.
-This service is available for parents living in Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Prince Edward Island, Québec, and Newfoundland and Labrador.
+This service is available for parents living in Alberta, British Columbia, Manitoba, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, and Québec.

 Service Canada requires individuals to apply in-person.
 By doing so, if your application is in order, you can obtain your SIN in less than 15 minutes and do not need to part with your original proof-of-identity documents.

 To apply for your SIN, please visit a Service Canada Centre with your original proof-of-identity documents.